-These results include the emissions from all 18 CT Engineering Group facilities across Europe.
-These emissions arise from the fuel burned in company-owned and leased vehicles.
-Fuel purchases are tracked in the P&L summing company invoices for fuel purchased.
+These emissions arise from the fuel burned in company-owned and leased vehicles which is tracked via invoices for fuel purchased.
+Fuel purchases are converted to liters of petrol using the average values for fuel prices in the country during the year.
+All vehicles are assumed to be average cars using petrol fuel for the emissions factors which are sourced from UK DEFRA government source.
 Leased vehicles are considered under Scope 1 given the operational control convention applied.
 Fugitive emissions from industrial heating and air conditioning units under operational control were verified not to have leaked from maintenance records, the cumulative potential leakage from equipment such as consumer refrigerators and fire extinguishers, were screened and determined to be non-material.